AverageMCmoddev/Terminal-solver/README.md

-# F7 Terminal-solver. a mod to help you with terminals
+# F7 Terminal-solver.
+A Mod To Help You With Terminals